justinbarnikow/express-boiler-token/README.md

 # Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+This is a boilerplate project used for starting new projects WITH some refractoring for errorHandler and validateBearerToken!

 ## Set up